Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 Define the tail-risk reduction ratio as:

-The proposed model achieves a 30-fold reduction in 95th percentile error relative to PID.
-This is not incremental improvement; it is structural elimination of tail risk through learned safe-manifold concentration.
+The proposed model achieves a 16-fold reduction in 95th percentile error relative to the single-gain PID baseline.
+This is not incremental improvement; it is structural elimination of tail risk through learned high-reliability action region under the sampled distribution concentration.

+To verify that the gap between the learned policy and classical control is not an artifact of the single-gain baseline, we additionally implemented a gain-scheduled PID controller with six regime-dependent proportional gains (small/medium/large $\times$ increase/decrease), tuned via a 40-shot calibration sweep on a separate calibration set and evaluated on the same 2{,}000-run closed-loop protocol.
+The gain-scheduled controller achieves $S(\pm 5\%) = 75.8\%$, a 35.1-percentage-point improvement over the single-gain baseline (40.7\%) while remaining 21.6 percentage points below the foundation model (97.4\%).
+Five of six regimes reach $\geq 66\%$ at $\pm 5\%$ (four at 100\%); the residual gap to the foundation model is concentrated in the large-decrease regime (16.9\%), where the reactor's reactivity worth saturates at deep rod insertion and no proportional control law can recover the lost authority.
+This localizes the foundation model's advantage to a specific physical mechanism rather than to weakness of the baseline.

-\paragraph{Computational efficiency comparison.} Beyond accuracy and safety, the proposed approach offers substantial computational advantages over optimization-based classical control.
+Beyond accuracy and safety, the proposed approach offers substantial computational advantages over optimization-based classical control.
 Model-predictive control (MPC), the state-of-the-art for constrained optimization in nuclear systems, solves a constrained optimization problem at each timestep:

 subject to plant dynamics, actuator constraints, and safety bounds.
 For high-fidelity reactor models, this optimization requires minutes to hours per query, especially when exploring multiple alternative maneuvers for what-if analysis.